remotephone/blog.rmtph.one/_posts/2020-02-23-My-AWS-Organization_Part_3_-_Billing_Alerts.md

 This post was pretty picture heavy, but the next one I'll do will be taking this very simple deployment and turning it into something you can deploy with CloudFormation and/or Terraform, depending on how much I get done.
 Thanks for reading!

+** Special thanks to Ravi for pointing out some formatting and other kind of tweaks I could make to this.
+I appreciate the feedback!